RoiShabi/cpu-perf-docs/atomics.md

 }
 ```

-For the following explaination, lets see a simple assembly representation for writer's loop content:
+For the following explanation, lets see a simple assembly representation for writer's loop content:
 ```asm
 WHILE_LABEL:
 ld t0 is_buffer_locked